Providing early feedback and resource connection to support course persistence.

 I would like to participate in the UMass Academic Alert initiative.
 What should I do?

-Reach out to Student Success to get started with Academic Alert in your course.
+Reach out to Student Success staff to get started with Academic Alert in your course.
 Email us at firstname.lastname@example.org.

 I already do something similar for athletics.
 Is this different?